Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Germs on the Move What is the flu, and how do people get it?
-Influenza is a respiratory disease that is spread mostly from person to person through coughs and sneezes.
-The flu can spread before any symptoms appear.
-This is why others can give you the flu even before they know they have it.
-It’s just one more reason to protect yourself with a flu shot and avoid the chills, fever and high temperatures the flu brings.
+Germs on the Move Flu is a respiratory disease that is spread mostly through coughs and sneezes.
+The flu can spread before any symptoms appear, so someone can pass along the flu without knowing they are sick.
+It’s just one more reason to protect yourself with a flu shot.

-How Does the Flu Shot Protect Me?
-What exactly does the flu shot protect against?
-Each year’s flu vaccine is developed to protect against the strains of the virus that scientists predict will be most common in the upcoming flu season.
-Even in years in which the flu viruses change during the flu season, antibodies from a flu shot are still likely to provide some protection.
+Flu Shot Protection Each year’s flu vaccine is developed to protect against the strains of the virus that experts predict will be most common.
+Even in years in which the flu viruses change the shot will still offer some protection.

-Part of the Herd You know getting vaccinated protects you.
-But did you know that is also protects the community and your loved ones?
-Being vaccinated lowers the chance that you will spread the virus, which could be dangerous for young children, older people and those with chronic health conditions.
-Getting vaccinated to protect others is called “herd immunity.”
-The herd helps to protect those who cannot get vaccinated.
+Getting a flu shot also protects the community.
+Being vaccinated lowers the chance that you will spread the virus, which could be dangerous for young children, older people and those with life-long health problems.
+Getting the shot helps build “herd immunity.”
+That protects people who cannot get vaccinated.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.